Can Grandparents Get Visitation Rights in Illinois?

 • Build a strong connection with your grandchildren.
 The more you are a part of their lives, the better chances the court will see visitation as a positive choice.

-• Keep track of your time together, activities, and what they share with you.
+• Keep track of your time together, activities, and what the child shares with you.
 This record helps prove visitation is good for them.

 • Work with an attorney experienced in family law matters.
-An attorney can help grandparents understand their rights and navigate the legal process.
-An attorney can also help grandparents build a strong case for visitation.
+An attorney can help grandparents understand their rights, build a strong case, and navigate the legal process.

 The legal process can be long and frustrating.
 Grandparents should be patient in their efforts to obtain visitation rights.
 These rights are not guaranteed.
-However, working with a Wheaton, IL family law attorney, like those at the Andrew Cores Family Law Group can help guide you in the right direction.
-Connect with one of our attorneys at 630-871-1002 for a free consultation.
+However, working with a Wheaton, IL family law attorney, like those at Andrew Cores Family Law Group, can help you navigate this challenging process.
+Contact one of our attorneys at 630-871-1002 for a free consultation.

 Share this post: